harou24/harou24/README.md

 - 🌐 Visit my [porfolio website](https://harou24.github.io/) for complete background and contact.

 Personal projects I am working on at the moment:
-- Implementing crypto trading bots in python with various trading techniques.
 - Arduino projects related to wireless communication such as RFID/NFC, Wifi and Bluetooth.

 Passionnate about: